Settings

 Bank of Korea Governor Rhee Chang-yong / Yonhap

-The Korean currency could keep strengthening with the won-dollar exchange rate potentially dropping below 1,300 won against the greenback, supported by its correlation with the Japanese and Chinese currencies, market watchers said Monday.
+The Korean currency could keep strengthening with the won-dollar exchange rate potentially dropping below 1,300 won against the greenback, propelled by its coupling with the Japanese and Chinese currencies, market watchers said Monday.

-Underpinning the optimism China's stimulus package and the slowing pace of inflation in the U.S. The former is correlated with the appreciation of the yuan, while the latter with the depreciation of the U.S. dollar, tied closely to the Federal Reserve's accommodative monetary policy.
+Underpinning the optimism is China's stimulus package and the slowing pace of inflation in the U.S. The former is correlated with the appreciation of the yuan, and the latter with the depreciation of the U.S. dollar, tied closely to the Federal Reserve's accommodative monetary policy.

 Many believe that the further strengthening of the Korean currency will largely depend on the extent of China's economic recovery and the monetary easing by the Bank of Japan.